What are the requirements for plant nutrients?

-Often times, growers purchase a pre-balanced fertilizer or nutrient package to feed their plants, but don't spend much time considering what is in it.
+When the growing season is near, it is time to get your plant nutrient supplements ready.
+Newer growers will often purchase a pre-balanced fertilizer or nutrient package to feed their plants.
+But, you should spend some time considering what is in it.
 Macro-nutrients, Secondary nutrients, and micro-nutrients make up a complete nutrient profile for plants.

-Nutrients needed in large quantities are known as macro-nutrients, and there are 3 of these in most fertilizers.
-Nitrogen, Phosphorous, and Potassium constitute the NPK ratio of your nutrient product.
+Plant food that is needed in large amounts is known as macro-nutrients, and there are 3 of these in most fertilizers.
+Nitrogen, Phosphorus, and Potassium constitute the NPK ratio of your nutrient product.
 These three nutrients are the most important for plant growth.

-Mycorrhizae and beneficial bacteria are an essential supplement for new plants.
-This helpful fungus gives plants a head start on life, by extending the root system and increasing the absorption rate of nutrients.
+Mycorrhizae and beneficial bacteria are very important for new plants.
+This helpful fungus gives plants a head start on life.
+It does this by extending the root system and increasing the rate at which it takes in nutrients.
 Studies show that supplementing with mycorrhizae greatly increases the success rate of transplanting to a new environment.

 Many blended root stimulants and enhancers incorporate mycorrhizae into the formula along with other vitamins.
-To ensure a plentiful harvest, you need to put an emphasis on creating a strong root system early.
-Feed clones or recently germinated seedlings a root stimulant with mycorrhizae to ensure success early on!
+To ensure a good harvest, you need to emphasize creating a strong root system early.
+Feed clones or recently sprouted seedlings a root stimulant with mycorrhizae to make sure you have success early on!

 Vegetative Growth Supplements